ody-dev/.github/profile/README.md

 ODY is a lightweight high-performance asynchronous PHP framework designed for building microservices and RESTful APIs with ease.
 Built on top of Swoole, ODY leverages asynchronous processing and coroutines to deliver exceptional performance while maintaining a clean, developer-friendly architecture.

-**Warning:**
-🔥 *"After using ODY, going back to Laravel feels like driving a tractor on the Autobahn."*
-*(Yes, it’s that fast.
-No, it’s not production-ready yet—but you’ll wish it was.)*

 Current benchmarks: **33120 requests/sec**
 ```bash
 Running 30s test @ http://localhost:9501/users/1